What is a Parish Team?

 - The team will reach out to the youth of the parish community in order to introduce them to Christ;

-- There will be a particular focus on reaching out to and engaging those youth who are marginally involved or inactive all together;
+- There will be a particular focus on engaging those youth who are marginally involved or inactive all together;

 - As the team works to draw teens into the Church community, they will look for those youth who are faithful, invested, and teachable.
 The team will then work to provide discipleship opportunities for these young people.